AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

 2. Select the task or click the Open icon next to the task to open it in the **map console**.
 3. Review task details and the file attached for publishing.
 4. Navigate to the **Output presets** and perform the required publishing actions.
-6. Navigate to the Workfront section and select **Mark as done** to indicate that the task is complete.
+5. Navigate to the Workfront section and select **Mark as done** to indicate that the task is complete.
-7. Switch to the **Comments** tab to add a comment to this task.
+6. Switch to the **Comments** tab to add a comment to this task.
 These comments will reflect on the Workfront's project dashboard.

-    >[NOTE]
+    >[!NOTE]
     >
     > Once the task is marked as done, it will be removed from the **Created by you** tab for the user who initiated this task.